Jefe614/login/readme.md

 ## Introduction

-This guide provides detailed instructions for deploying a Django application using Waitress as the WSGI server and Nginx as the reverse proxy on a Windows environment.
+Deploying a Django application involves several steps to ensure it runs efficiently and securely in a production environment.
+This guide walks you through deploying a Django application using Waitress as the WSGI server and Nginx as the reverse proxy on a Windows system.
+Waitress is a robust WSGI server, while Nginx handles client requests and forwards them to Waitress, improving performance and security.

 ## Table of Contents